 - McKinley Artist Lofts at 3524 McKinley Ave

-Tacoma Metal Arts Center from art school list also has studio for rent.
+Tacoma Metal Arts Center from the local art school list might also have studio space for rent.

 Framing